San Bernardino is a city in California located in the county seat of the same name.

 The byway covers highways 18, 38, and 138 of California.
 It is open throughout the year.

-During winter, the route receives snow and you will need chains on your vehicle to go through this route.
+During winter, the route receives snow, and you will need chains on your vehicle to go through this route.

-National Orange Show Festival
+Attend the National Orange Show Fair

 The National Orange Show fairgrounds in the city is the venue of the festival.